oracle-livelabs/developer/db-application-development/javadb-development/javadb-development.md

       </copy>
       ```

-      The output can be as shown below
+      The output can be as shown below.

       ```
       <copy>